 Commentary

 The coronavirus (COVID-19) pandemic and subsequent measures taken to reduce the transmission of the virus impacted on the economy in 2020 and 2021.
-Throughout Quarter 2 2021, businesses in Northern Ireland were subject to a number of restrictions which impacted on their ability to operate.
-Further information can be found on NI Direct: Coronavirus guidance documents.
+Further information on restrictions on businesses can be found on NI Direct: Coronavirus guidance documents.